Yellow Ribbon Program

 How will I Know My School is Participating in the Yellow Ribbon Program?

 You must be enrolled in an approved program offered by an IHL.
-You may search for approved programs HERE.
+You may search for approved programs on the Department of Veterans Affairs website.
 You may search for institutions that are participating in the Yellow Ribbon Program on June 1, 2009

 When Will Benefits under the Yellow Ribbon Program Be Available?